ARMmbed/icetea/README.md

 In this example we assume that a compatible board has been connected to the computer and an application binary for said board is available.
+The test case mentioned here is available in our github repository.

 `> icetea --tc test_cmdline --tcdir examples --type hardware --bin <path to a binary>`